 The results suggest that physical and mental health problems linked to video games depend on a student’s psychological investment in those games.
 Those who were more deeply invested in the games, deemed “problematic” gamers, were more at risk than “recreational” gamers.

-The researchers classified a student as a problematic video gamer if he or she agreed with all of the following statements:
+The researchers classified a student as a problematic video gamer if they agreed with all of the following statements:

 - I have been unsuccessful in cutting back.